-If you choose the 5-year tax option, figure the tax computed on Form 4972 using 1997 tax rates.
+If you choose the 5-year tax option, figure the tax computed on Form 4972 using 1998 tax rates.
 If you choose the 10-year tax option, figure the tax on Form 4972 using the special 1986 tax rates shown in the Form 4972 Instructions.
 Do not use the tax rates shown in the 1986 tax forms instructions.

-Who can use the method.
+Who can use the 5- or 10-year tax option.
 Any individual, estate, or trust receiving a lump-sum distribution on behalf of a plan participant who was born before 1936 can use the 5- or 10-year tax option.
-A plan participant who was born after 1935 can figure the tax under the 5-year tax option only if the distribution was made on or after the date he or she reached age 591⁄2.
+A plan participant who was born after 1935 can figure the tax under the 5-year tax option only for tax years beginning before the year 2000 if the distribution was made on or after the date he or she reached age 591⁄2.
 This exception does not apply to the 10-year tax option.